tdubourg/downsizing-game/paper/Real-Life-Security-Security-Protocols-With-Downsizing-Game.md

 In our case, such case of unsecure failure could have happened if, for instance, we were to give _reasons_ for transactions to be refused.

-More precisely, imagine if, when the "buyer" does not have the sufficient funds, we would return to the "seller" saying "the transaction was denied because of a too low balance".
+More precisely, imagine if, when the "buyer" does not have the sufficient funds, we were to return to the "seller" saying "the transaction was denied because of a too low balance".
 We do not give the balance information here, so it seems OK, does not it?
 In fact it is not.
 Because one could simply guess or even bisect (in case the number of tries is reduced) the balance of the other player by submitting transactions of decreasing amounts (starting at a very high amount), until the transaction validates or the _reason_ changes.

 Having the balance information of another player is both an exploit of the system and a sort of cheating.
 It is an exploit because it is not supposed to happen, and you would be the only one with this "power", which makes the game